ClickCease

 A number of these safety problems are extremely concerning because they have the potential to cause serious or even catastrophic injuries – not just for the person in the Tesla vehicle, but also for others on the roadway including other motorists and pedestrians.

-If you or a loved one has been injured by these or other vehicle defects, it is important to understand that you have legal rights.
-An experienced auto defect lawyer can help you better understand your legal rights and options.
+If these or other vehicle defects have injured you or a loved one, it is essential to understand that you have legal rights.
+An experienced auto liability defect lawyer can help you better understand your legal rights and options.

 Source: https://www.reuters.com/business/autos-transportation/tesla-recalls-over-475000-electric-vehicles-2021-12-30/